Tencent/rapidjson/doc/faq.md

 2. Why is it fast?

    Many design decisions of RapidJSON is aimed at time/space performance.
-This somehow reduces user-friendliness of APIs.
-Besides, it also employs low-level optimizations (intrinsics, SIMD) and custom algorithms (custom double-to-string, string-to-double conversions).
+These may reduce user-friendliness of APIs.
+Besides, it also employs low-level optimizations (intrinsics, SIMD) and special algorithms (custom double-to-string, string-to-double conversions).

 3. What is SIMD?
 How it is applied in RapidJSON?